-The real magic from a Wall Street perspective isn’t that Salesforce is “SaaS” and much of, say, Oracle isn’t … it’s that Salesforce’s revenue, with net negative churn, completely recurs every year.
+The real magic from a Wall Street perspective isn’t that Salesforce is “SaaS” and much of, say, Oracle still mostly isn’t … it’s that Salesforce’s revenue, with net negative churn, completely recurs every year.
 See, also, Adobe’s valuation explosion as its migrates from essentially the same software from one-time revenue to recurring.
-Now, at the start of next year, Adobe starts off with $5b+ in recurring revenue already in hand.
+Now, at the start of last year, Adobe started off with $5b+ in recurring revenue already in hand.
 Instead of $0 on January 1 like in the old days:

 You can try and hide this “issue” by talking about bookings instead of ARR.
 But that’s for suckers.
 Actual GAAP revenue, real recognized revenue is, has, and always will be, your primary metric.
 That, and of course, someday, profits.

-The Good News: It’s not Too Late for Next Year.
+The Good News: It’s Not Too Late for Next Year.
 But you have to start NOW, not in January.
 Not after you get through the year.
-Not after you spend 100%+ of your time doing whatever it takes just to hit this year’s nearly impossible plan.
+Not after you spend 100%+ of your time doing whatever it takes just to hit this year’s already nearly impossible plan.